agustibr/mariaburata.com/_posts/2015-08-13-alimentacio-ayurveda.markdown

 - I love Jekyll
 twitter_text: 'How to install and use this template'
 ---
+Some quick example text to build on the card title and make up the bulk of the card's content.

 This is a simple and minimalist template for Jekyll designed for developers that want to write blog posts but don't want to care about frontend stuff.